kenakofer/smart-o-harp/README.md

 That point on the string is a harmonic node, and is a very bad location for a felt to touch the string to keep it from sounding.
 There are other harmonic nodes at `(1/3, 2/3, 1/4, 3/4, 1/5, 2/5, ...)` etc. (all the rational numbers between 0 and 1).
 As the denominator gets bigger, the sound from it gets weaker.

 Whenever we mess with positions of bars and felts on the autoharp, we need to keep this consideration a priority to minimize extraneous noise while strumming.
-It's quite helpful to mark all the harmonic nodes on the autoharp (e.g. with a red marker) before deciding on bar placements.
+Consider marking all the harmonic nodes on the strings (e.g. with a red marker) before deciding on bar/felt placements that avoid those spots.

-It is quite the puzzle to align this with other desires and requirements!

 #### Keypad &rarr; Notes logic (TODO)